espruino/EspruinoDocs/tutorials/STM32 Peripherals.md

 Now Espruino's done all that painful stuff, it'll configure the timer itself.
 It:

-* Sets up the prescaler to divide the Pico's 84Mhz clock down, such that the 16 bit counter `CNT1` counts up from 0 to 65535 just less than 10 times per second (because we set the frequency to s0).
+* Sets up the prescaler to divide the Pico's 84Mhz clock down, such that the 16 bit counter `CNT` counts up from 0 to 65535 just less than 10 times per second (because we set the frequency to s0).
 * Sets the `AutoReload Register` (`ARR`) to fine-tune the frequency, by only letting the counter count up to a value a bit less than the full 16 bit value 65535